utkarsha-a/RestAPI-POST-Bajaj/README.md

 # RestAPI-POST-Bajaj
-host a REST API (Method: POST) that takes in an array and returns user information
+Hosting a REST API (Method: POST) that takes in an array and returns user information